0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 It's all the time (*x3*)
 ```

+Here, the protagonist cries out how he still genuinely loves his abuser.
+Him admitting that he is “dumb” in doing so further cements how, in this moment of clarity, he realizes that she is flawed and not a good partner for him.
+He is fully aware of the absurdity of his devotion, acknowledging that loving someone who leaves bruises is not right.
+Yet, he continuously reassures himself in the last three lines.
+Even though everything that happened to him, he even loves her at the worst point of the relationship.
+The rhythmic repetition of "it's all the time" transforms the sentiment from a romantic confession into a haunting psychological sentence; it suggests that his love isn't a choice, but a chronic condition that persists through the trauma, the drugs, and the "poison."
+He is anchored to his own destruction, trapped in a loop where his heart refuses to catch up to the reality of his scars.

 - And regardless of what the abuser has done to the narrator, they still continue to love her
 - The triple all the time brings out that he is genuine in his statement